USEPA/WNTR/documentation/resilience.rst

 	Node-pair reliability: Node-pair reliability (NPR) is the probability that any two nodes are connected in a network.
 NPR is computed using ...
-	Connectivity will change at each time step, depending on the flow direction.
+	Connectivity will change at each timestep, depending on the flow direction.
 	The method :class:`~wntr.network.WaterNetworkModel.get_graph` method
 	can be used to weight the graph by a specified attribute.